dstanecki/zillow-housing-forecast/README.md

 |:--:|
 | *Service Level Indicator* |

-Through my disaster recovery solutions and by testing changes in my staging env first, I hope to keep my uptime above 99.99%.
+Through disaster recovery and pre-deployment testing in staging, I aim to maintain **>99.99% uptime** for this app.

-### Kubernetes Secrets
+## Required Kubernetes Secrets

 - db-password (password for mariadb user)
 - azure-ai-openapi-key (from Azure AI Foundry portal)